 Our pick: The New Romantic (buffalo mozzarella, anchovies, rocket, truffle oil)

 A caped pig for a logo, a boisterous atmosphere and a disco ball — Lazer Pig is a lot of fun.
 The pizza comes out big with puffy bases (perhaps a little too burnt on some edges) and some quirky combinations.
 The ‘Prawn Fraser’ has lemony-chilli spiked prawns while the ‘Broc Steady’ keeps the vampires (and possibly your Tinder date) at bay with a heady dose of garlic.

-Our pick: The Ronny J (sausage, fior di latte, jalapenos)
+Our pick: The Ronny J (pork and fennel sausage, fior di latte, roast jalapenos, Hurstbridge honey)